zackmdavis/Less_Wrong_Drafts/alignment_implications_of_llm_successes.md

 **Doomer**: It's not a wise question to be asking, Simplicia.
 If a search process would look for ways to kill you given infinite computing power, you shouldn't run it with less and hope it doesn't get that far.
 What you want is "unity of will": you want your AI to be working with you the whole way, rather than you expecting to end up in a conflict with it and somehow win.

-**Simplicia**: _[excitedly]_ But that's exactly the reason to be excited about language models!
+**Simplicia**: _[excitedly]_ But that's exactly the reason to be excited about large language models!
 The way you get unity of will is by massive pretraining on data of how humans do things!

-**Doomer**: I still don't think you've grasped the point that the capability to _model_ human behavior, doesn't imply anything about AI values.
+**Doomer**: I still don't think you've grasped the point that the ability to model human behavior, doesn't imply anything about an agent's goals.
 Any smart AI will be able to predict how humans do things.
+Think of the alien actress.

 **Simplicia**: Sure, I agree that a smart AI could strategically feign good behavior in order to perform a treacherous turn later.

-[TODO: reasons to believe that's not what's happening—at least not yet, and acknowledge mesa-optimizer concern]
+But I don't think that's what's happening with the technology in front of us.
+In your kidnapped alien actress thought experiment, the alien was already an animal with its own goals and drives, and is using its general intelligence to backwards-chain from "I don't want to be punished by my captors" to "Therefore I should learn my lines".

+In contrast, when I [read about the mathematical details of the technology at hand](https://udlbook.github.io/udlbook/) rather than listening to parables that purport to impart some theological truth about the nature of intelligence, it's striking that feedforward neural networks [are ultimately just curve-fitting](https://en.wikipedia.org/wiki/Universal_approximation_theorem).
+LLMs in particular are using the learned function [as a finite-order Markov model](http://bactra.org/notebooks/nn-attention-and-transformers.html#language-models).

+**Doomer**: _[taken aback]_ Are ... are you under the impression that "learned functions" can't kill you?

+**Simplicia**: _[rolling her eyes]_ That's not where I was going, Doomer Doomovitch.
+[TODO: training on addition problems leads to the system grokking addition; in principle, there are infinitely many functions compatible with the training data]

+**Doomer**: [TODO: explains the Risks from Learned Optimization argument; deceptive mesa-optimizers are plausible and compatible with any training data]

+**Simplicia**: [TODO: okay, I need to read more about this, but it seems like "preventing mesa-optimizers" is an important science and engineering question to study (https://www.lesswrong.com/posts/ChDH335ckdvpxXaXX/model-organisms-of-misalignment-the-case-for-a-new-pillar-of-1); not "all is lost"]

-**Doomer**: [TODO: even if it does work, it doesn't help for supervising superintelligent alien cognition.
-"System hacks the GPT-7 labeler" fails for the same reason "System hacks the human labeler"]
+**Doomer**: Another line of objection is that, even if you could make ML systems that imitate human reasoning, that doesn't help you align more powerful systems that work in other ways.
+One of the perennial naïve alignment strategies [TODO: asking humans to label plans doesn't help for supervising superintelligent alien cognition, because "System hacks the GPT-7 labeler" fails for the same reason [hack the human labeler](https://ordinaryideas.wordpress.com/2015/11/25/two-kinds-of-generalization/) fails https://www.lesswrong.com/posts/i5kijcjFJD6bn7dwq/evaluating-the-historical-value-misspecification-argument ]

-**Simplicia**: [TODO: do you need that? if we can get aligned human-level AI—140 IQ alien actresses who stay in character—we're in a much better position to handle the rest of our world's ascension.
-If you need a compute governance regime to prevent unaligned AI]
+**Simplicia**: Do you need more powerful systems?
+If you can get an army of cheap IQ 140 alien actresses who stay in character, that sounds like a game-changer.
+If you have to take over the world and institute a global compute governance regime to prevent the emergence of unfriendlier forms of AI, they could help you do it.

-**Doomer**: [TODO: I don't believe in this implausible scenario, but even if you did, you've already handed off the fate of the light cone; do you want to roll those dice?]
+**Doomer**: I fundamentally disbelieve in this wildly implausible scenario, but assuming, _arguendo_ [TODO: but even if you did, the army of alien actresses is still the ones determining the future, even if part of their operation involves asking us questions; you've already handed off the fate of the light cone.
+The reason that asking questions is important among humans is because it reveals information.
+Do you want to roll those dice?]

 **Simplicia**: _[after thinking for a few seconds]_ Yes?

-**Doomer**: You really are your father's daughter.
+**Doomer**: _[grimly]_ You really are your father's daughter.

-[...]
+[TODO: Simplicia reasons: well, if you're right about forseeable certain doom, it would seem that the thing to do is implement a global moratorium on large training runs.
+That would be a huge feat of coordination and political will, but it's not impossible, given that AI seems to be gated on large amounts of compute.
+Betting against Moore's law doesn't have a great track record.
+Rando mad scientists in a basement won't be able to compete for a long time, if ever.
+But it would take a truly comprehensively rigorous argument, with no gaps or appeals to intuition, to convince all the relevant power players.
+Absent that, people will just default to the methodology of iterative design that's how engineering has always worked https://www.lesswrong.com/posts/xFotXGEotcKouifky/worlds-where-iterative-design-fails]

 **Simplicia**: So then the fate of the lightcone depends on—